Prajwal-reddy-nallamaddi/AI_Final_project/README.md

 This puzzle has 6 lines, 6 columns.

-The goal of this puzzle is to place the numbers 1...9 exactly once in each line, column, and block.
+The goal of this puzzle is to place the numbers 1...6 exactly once in each line, column, and block.
 Some numbers are already given in the cells.
 We will call these preassigned values.

 # Approach:

-A CSP is defined a P =(V,D,C),where • V = {V1,V2,...,Vn} is a set of n variables. • D is a set of domains, one domain per variable.
+A CSP is defined as<br>P =(V,D,C),where <br>• V = {V1,V2,...,Vn} is a set of n variables.<br> • D is a set of domains, one domain per variable.
 The domain DVi of variable Vi is a set of values that Vi can take.
 And, C is a set of constraints that apply to the variables.
 A constraint Ci that applies to a set of variables {Va, Vb, ..., Vk} (called the scope of the constraint) is a relation over the domains of these variables, and specifies the combination of values that the variables can take at the same time.

 # Sudoku as CSP :

-We represent a n × m Sudoku as a CSP as follows: • Each cell is a CSP variable.
+We represent a n × m Sudoku as a CSP as follows: <br>• Each cell is a CSP variable.
 There are n2 × m2 variables.
 The domain of the cell is the set of values in the interval [1, (n × m)].
 If there are n lines and m columns, then the puzzle will have n × m blocks, and there will be n blocks in a line and m lines of blocks.
 For example, n = 2 and m = 3 is a Sudoku where the variables can take the values [1,6].

 # Arc-consistency (AC):